pattex/kleinerdrei.net/about.md

     <strong>en</strong>
     <p>
       I like to do things.<br>
-      Professional, I develop software and provide advice to companies and projects in terms of IT and online related Questions as well as conflict resolution and communications with complicated costumers.
+      Professional, I develop software and provide advice to companies and projects in terms of IT and online related questions as well as conflict resolution and communication with complicated customers.
 When I'm not working, I podcast, play the guitar or tell someone that it's a good idea to encrypt data.
     </p>
     <p>
       Apart from that, I recommend to taste the <a href="http://pattex.soup.io/">soup I make</a>.